Heart failure is a major public health problem that strikes nearly 500,000 new patients

 and diseases of the heart muscle.
 Chronic congestive heart failure is the leading

 cause of hospitalization in the elderly.

-Center – Jacksonville is committed to providing patients with highly
+Cardiovascular Center in Jacksonville is committed to providing patients

 The program is staffed by University of Florida cardiologists who provide inpatient

 and outpatient services.
 Patients with heart failure can usually be treated with

 a combination of lifestyle changes and medication to remove excess fluid and improve